Labelling 3D prints

 If the base model is sufficiently simple, 3D symbols or icons may be preferred over braille because they are scalable, they can be read regardless of orientation, and the touch reader does not need to know braille.

-The European UBIS project recommended a V symbol with dots, which serves the dual purpose of indicating which way is up.
+The European UBIS project recommended a V symbol with dots, which serves the dual purpose of indicating which way is up3.
+The 3D files for the V symbol can be downloaded from the tactiles.eu website.
+Always place the V pointing downwards and use the simplest symbols first.
 The measurements of the UBIS-V with dots are at least 16 mm width and 16.5 mm high.

 Raised V symbol with 0-5 raised dots

-Alternatively, you may design your own tactile symbols (abstract) or icons (representational).
+Alternatively, it may be appropriate to design new tactile symbols (abstract) or icons (representational).

 In order to be distinctive, icons should adhere to the following guidelines: